 The Garda Siochana is organized into a number of distinct units.
 This includes the Criminal Assets Bureau, Special Detective Units, Central Detective Unit and the Traffic Division.

 The terms and conditions with admissions and appointments of Garda Síochána are laid down in legislation.
 The first regulations limited admission to membership to males between age 19 and 27 of a certain height and chest measurement, being of good character, mentally and physically fit and possessed of the requisite educational standards.
-They were disqualified from holding and other office or employment.
+They were disqualified from holding any other office or employment.
 His spouse was restricted from certain businesses and trade unless the consent of the Commissioner was obtained.

 Over the years, the relevant regulations have been revised considerably.
-An applicant must apply for admission as a trainee in the first instance..
-He must be between certain ages, be of a good character, and obtain certain qualifications at Leaving Certificate or equivalent level.
+An applicant must apply for admission as a trainee in the first instance.
+He must be between certain ages, be of good character, and obtain certain qualifications at a Leaving Certificate or equivalent level.

-In practice, the Commissioner\’s freedom to admit trainees is dependent on the requisite financial resources being voted and available.
+In practice, the Commissioner’s freedom to admit trainees is dependent on the requisite financial resources being voted and available.

 The terms and conditions of training are prescribed by the Commissioner.
-The Commissioners\’ expenditure is specifically subject to the consent of the Minister for Justice.
+The Commissioners’ expenditure is specifically subject to the consent of the Minister for Justice.
 The training contract is between the Commissioner and the trainee Garda.
 The terms and conditions allow for termination of traineeship on grounds of physical, mental or other unsuitability.

 There is discretion for the appointment of persons with special technical roles, notwithstanding that they may not otherwise satisfy the requisite criteria.

 Candidates for promotion must satisfy certain eligibility requirements.
-There are additional requirements for promotions act between each of the major grades.
+There are additional requirements for promotions between each of the major grades.
 A person must pass the exam to become a sergeant and inspector.
 The syllabus is determined by the Commissioner with the approval of the Minister.
 There are assessment requirements.

-Individual promotions are selected to through interview board competitions with senior ranking officers.
+Individual promotions are selected through interview board competitions with senior ranking officers.
 The final appointment is made by the Commissioner.
-At the senior levels, the government has ultimate say on appointments subject to those candidates being passed for promotion.
+At the senior levels, the government has the ultimate say on appointments subject to those candidates being passed for promotion.
 There are variations in relation to specialist divisions of the Garda Siochana with technical qualifications.

-Gardai are prohibited from withdrawing services without giving at least one month\’s notice.
+Gardai are prohibited from withdrawing services without giving at least one month’s notice.
 Breach of the requirement is a criminal offence.
 It is an indictable criminal offence to seek to cause or attempt to cause disaffection amongst the members of the Garda Siochana.

 Members of the Garda Siochana are prohibited from joining trade unions or associations whose objects are to control pay pension or conditions.
 To compensate for this, the Minister may establish Garda representative associations, subject to such conditions as may be specified.